 The BGC Holdings limited partnership agreement contains similar corporate opportunity provisions to those included in BGC Partners' certificate of incorporation with respect to BGC Partners and/or Cantor and their respective representatives.
-See "Description of Capital Stock-Anti-Takeover Effects of Our Certificate of Incorporation and Bylaws and Delaware Law-Corporate Opportunity."
+See "-Potential Conflicts of Interest and Competition with Cantor."